KxSystems/docs-v1/docs/dashboards/popup.md

 A Popup displays another component or screen as a ‘pop up’ from the dashboard, typically, when a Button or some other selection control is clicked.

+!!! tip "Quickview and Preview"
-For the Popup to appear <!-- in Preview/Quickview WTF? --> it must be assigned to a View State Parameter of boolean type, and the View State Parameter bound to a Button or other selection control.
+    For the Popup to appear in the Dashboard Builder’s Preview or Quickview modes it must be assigned to a View State Parameter of boolean type, and the View State Parameter bound to a Button or other selection control.
 When the user clicks the Button, the boolean View State Parameter is set to `true` and the Popup appears.

 Set up a Popup as follows: